 - Contribution to developing or enhancing curricula in the field

 - Embodies values in teaching vision statement of CHSS (e.g., social justice)

 - Engages in professional development activities to continue to develop teaching skills

 - Quantitative SETE scores are important to consider as well as the qualitative student comments

 Students and faculty are able to nominate an individual for this award.

 A form will be completed along with a narrative about the nominee that addresses the qualifications of the nominee based on the criteria set forth by the teaching task force.
 The nominations are due by April 10 of each year.

 Awarding of the Excellence in Teaching Award

-Each award will include $750.00 dollars and a certificate signed by the chair of the Teaching Task Force and the dean of the College of Health & Social Sciences.
+Each award will include $750 and a certificate signed by the chair of the Teaching Task Force and the dean of the College of Health & Social Sciences.
 Recipient's name, year of award and photograph will appear on a plaque that will be placed prominently on a wall outside of the College Office.
 The award will be given at the opening collegewide meeting at the beginning of each academic year.